nselem/myrast/README.md

 ### Rast formats to retrieve files.
-You can change the format table_txt line 46 Figure 7 for whatever format you need.
+You can change the format table_txt for whatever format you need.

 | Attribute               | Description                                               |